AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/hotfix-for-exposed-customer-group-segments-promo-rules-information.md

 ---
-title: Customer groups, segments, and promotional rule information exposed via GraphQL
+title: Customer group names, segments, and promotional rule information exposed via [!DNL GraphQL]
-description: This article provides a hotfix to prevent the exposure of customer groups, segments, and promotional rule information via GraphQL in Adobe Commerce.
+description: This article provides a hotfix to prevent the exposure of customer group names, segments, and promotional rule information via [!DNL GraphQL] in Adobe Commerce.
 feature: GraphQL
 role: Admin, Developer
 ---

-# Customer groups, segments, and promotional rule information exposed via GraphQL
+# Customer group names, segments, and promotional rule information exposed via [!DNL GraphQL]

-This article provides a hotfix to prevent the exposure of customer group names, customer segments, and promotional rule information via GraphQL.
+This article provides a hotfix to prevent the exposure of customer group names, customer segments, and promotional rule information via [!DNL GraphQL].
 The issue is scheduled to be fixed in Adobe Commerce 2.4.8-p1.

 ## Affected products and versions